Gambit142/AirPollution-Report-Centre/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Redux.

-> The Air Pollution Report Centre project is a web application that provides detailed metrices of several air pollutants in the athmosphere for a particular country in Africa.
+> The Air Pollution Report Centre project is a web application that provides detailed metrices of several air pollutants in the atmosphere for a particular country in Africa.

 ## Screenshot